Sambuq-com-Inc/wit/README.md

 ## Submission
 Candidates will submit the application using Bitbucket.
 The deadline for submission is Monday, December 4, 2023, at 6 PM.
 Below are the submission guidelines:

-1. Create a user account on Bitbucket.
-The code repository is hosted [here](https://bitbucket.org/sambuq-recruitment/wit)
+1. Create a user account on Github.
+The code repository is hosted [here](https://github.com/Sambuq-com-Inc/wit)
-2. Clone the repository using the command: `git clone https://phirlikar@bitbucket.org/sambuq-recruitment/wit.git`
+2. Clone the repository using the command: `git clone https://github.com/Sambuq-com-Inc/wit.git`
 3. Create a new branch from the master branch.
 4. The branch name will be in the format - `WIT_<LASTNAME>_<FIRSTNAME>_<BRANCH_CODE>_<SEMESTER>`